-- Stick a post-it note to the top of each of the handouts and give one to each student (you can usually do this after most of the students have rolled in)
+- Stick one of each of the two colors of post-it note to the top of each of the handouts and give one to each student (you can usually do this after most of the students have rolled in)

 - At maybe 10 minutes past the time specified for starting (to give students and mentors time to get settled), do a quick training orientation to get everyone on the same page and kick off the training.
 This might take 20 minutes or so.
 If you don't have access to a projector, you can use join.me to freely share your screen with students.

 If you take a look at the orientation slides, here are the main points that are highlighted (the slides are numbered so you can follow along):

 - Explain how a mentored training works.
 Instead of lectures, we're using videos to allow students to work at their own pace and to free up trainers to help students 100% of the time.